 Lots of men hate the idea of using incontinence products -- so-called adult diapers, urine collection bags, and catheters.
 But if you're having a problem with male incontinence, these products can really help.
 They can prevent embarrassing accidents, simplify your life, and increase your confidence.
 Here's a rundown of some of your options.

-Incontinence pads and other absorbent products.
+- Incontinence pads and other absorbent products.
 While women grow up using pads (albeit of a different sort), men can find the idea pretty weird and distressing.
 But these incontinence products can be enormously helpful.
 They can prevent leaking onto your clothes, control odor, and prevent skin irritation.
-What's more, just knowing that you're protected can make you feel a lot better.
+What's more, knowing you're protected can provide you with a sense of security.

 Of course, there are so many types available that you may not know where to start.
 The best choice depends on your symptoms.
 If you're just having occasional leaking or dribble, a drip collector -- an absorbent padded sheath that goes around the penis -- might do the trick.
 For mild cases, an incontinence pad inserted into the underwear and held in place with an adhesive strip might work.
 If you're having more severe incontinence, a larger guard or pair of absorbentunderwear may be what you need.
 Some briefs are washable; others are disposable.
 If you're confused about what type will work best for you, just ask your doctor for advice.
 It may take some experimentation before you find a type of incontinence product that works and feels comfortable for you.

 - External catheters.
 Unlike the catheters used at the hospital, external catheters for male incontinence are silicone or latex devices that go over the penis instead of into the urethra.
 They're usually rolled on like condoms.
 The urine is sent through a tube into a drainage bag.
 Some men only use these devices at night.
 To prevent leaks, it's very important to get the right fit and to follow the instructions from the manufacturer.